pagegwood/wings/README.md

 }
 ```

-Example: Configure component for small screens, overriding the default configuration.
+Configure component for small screens, overriding the default configuration.

 ```js
 'path/to/your/flight/component': {